niravkrish/merchdocs/src/marketing.md

 group: marketing
 sections:
   - title: Channels
-    content: Learn about the tools available to integrate your Magento store with sales and marketing channels like the Amazon Marketplace and Google ads.
+    content: Learn about the tools available to integrate your Magento store with sales and marketing channels like the Amazon Marketplace and Google Ads.
     url: /sales-channels/sales-channels-home.html

   - title: Shopping Tools